- Stories of Climate Change

 - Investigate the links between climate change and human rights.

-- Learn about intersectionality and its relevance to the climate emergency.
+- Start to develop understanding of intersectionality and its relevance to the climate emergency.